Atharvverma1234/coding_ninja_clone/README.md

 - Browse courses on the Courses page.
 - Click “Enroll” to trigger sample actions (e.g., alert, modal, or navigation), depending on your implementation.

-## Screenshots

-_Add screenshots after you build the UI:_

-- Home page screenshot
-- Courses page screenshot
-- Mobile view screenshot

-## Future Improvements

-- Add authentication (login/signup).
-- Connect to a backend and database for real course data.
-- Add a user dashboard for enrolled students.
-- Integrate payment or checkout flow (for demo only).

 ## Disclaimer